shipitsteven/note-app/client/notes/something-else.md

-# Not the same note
+# Not the same note ok.